krispykreme14/flask-idea-homesite/README.md

 <h2> Easter Egg: by Ketki </h2> <br>
-The easter egg, which can be accessed by clicking on the image of California under the CA page (accessed from navbar), displays our study journals, which have information on the College Board exam, as well as AP CSP fundamental standards. link to code: https://github.com/krispykreme14/flask-idea-homesite/blob/master/templates/Easter.html
+The easter egg, which can be accessed by clicking on the image of California under the CA page (accessed from navbar), displays our study journals, which have information on the College Board exam, as well as AP CSP fundamental standards.
+The I statements are also featured on this page!
+The code for the I-statement cards is from bootstrap. link to code: https://github.com/krispykreme14/flask-idea-homesite/blob/master/templates/Easter.html
 <br>